 Military posts along the Danube first appeared in western Raetia during the reigns of Tiberius and Claudius and further downstream in the Flavian period.
 Under Trajan at the beginning of the 2nd century, Roman control extended beyond the Danube in western Raetia, and the limes was reinforced.
 Hadrian continued the policy of border security and was responsible for a remarkable boundary in the shape of a palisade in Germania Superior.

 The statement of the Historia Augusta (HA Hadr.
-12.6), “in many regions where the barbarians are held back not by rivers but by artificial barriers, Hadrian shut them off by means of high stakes planted deep in the ground and fastened together in the manner of a palisade.” has been confirmed by the finding of the remains of stakes in stone-ballasted trenches at many points and especially at Marköbel in the Wetterau where well-preserved timbers were uncovered inside two waterlogged stretches.
+12.6), “in many regions where the barbarians are held back not by rivers but by artificial barriers, Hadrian shut them off using high stakes planted deep in the ground and fastened together in the manner of a palisade.” has been confirmed by the finding of the remains of stakes in stone-ballasted trenches at many points and especially at Marköbel in the Wetterau where well-preserved timbers were uncovered inside two waterlogged stretches.
 Tree-ring analyses showed that the trees were felled in the winter of 119/120 (Schallmayer, 2003), implying that the palisade was already under construction when Hadrian arrived in the province (read more here).

 Watchtowers, military roads, and fortified camps completed the defensive works.
 About thirteen of these stations, generally of earlier date, guarded the Raetian frontier, most situated a few miles inside.
 The Raetian-Norican river frontier was not threatened before the Marcomannic Wars during the reign of Marcus Aurelius (AD 166-180).
 Only then was it necessary to deploy legions there, one in each province.